8 Citation & Bibliography

 It looks just like a source page.
 So for MLA, a Works Cited page.
 For APA, a References page.
 For Chicago, a Bibliography page.
 Source citations go in alphabetical order; however, each citation also includes a notation summarizing the source.
 LibreText offers these recommendations for writing an annotated bibliography.

-Your annotated bibliography should be 1 per page (or two), double-spaced, and be in a sentence outline form with complete sentences:
+Your annotated bibliography should be in a sentence outline form with complete sentences:

 Part 1 The bibliographic entry for the work in the correct MLA format as found in the current handbook or in the MLA Handbook.
 In other words, how would this source look on a works cited page.